As an Amazon Associate, we earn from qualifying purchases. This helps support our site at no extra cost to you.

 What voltage should a dead 6V golf cart battery read?

-A truly discharged 6V battery can fall into the high-5V range, but the exact number matters less than context.
-A battery resting below about 5.8V after charging is already a major problem.
+A deeply discharged 6V flooded battery can fall into the high-5V range, but the exact number matters less than context.
+A reading that remains well below the full-charge target after a complete charge and proper rest calls for more testing.

 What voltage should a healthy 8V golf cart battery read?